7 Best AI Tools for Economics (2026)

 Pricing

-If you're using AI for coursework, our guide on how to use AI to study covers the prompting strategies that apply across every subject, including economics.
+If you're using AI for coursework, our guide on how to use AI to study covers prompting strategies that work across subjects.

 Wolfram Alpha

-Wolfram Alpha is the tool to use when precision matters.
-Unlike conversational AI models that approximate, Wolfram Alpha uses computational knowledge to deliver exact symbolic solutions.
-Type in a Lagrangian optimization problem, and it returns the solution with full derivation steps.
+Wolfram Alpha is the tool when precision matters and conversation doesn't.
+It uses computational knowledge to deliver exact symbolic solutions.
+Type in a constrained optimization problem and get the answer with full derivation steps, not an approximation.

 Pricing